S&P Global Ratings: Publications

-Criticism and scandal
+Criticism

 Role in the 2008 financial crisis

 Credit rating agencies such as S&P have been cited for contributing to the 2008 financial crisis.
 Credit ratings of AAA (the highest rating available) were given to large portions of even the riskiest pools of loans in the collateralized debt obligation (CDO) market.
 When the real estate bubble burst in 2007, many loans went bad due to falling housing prices and the inability of bad creditors to refinance.
 Investors who had trusted the AAA rating to mean that CDO were low-risk had purchased large amounts that later experienced staggering drops in value or could not be sold at any price.
 For example, institutional investors lost $125 million on $340.7 million worth of CDOs issued by Credit Suisse Group, despite being rated AAA by S&P.

 Companies pay S&P, Moody's, and Fitch to rate their debt issues.
 As a result, some critics have contended that the credit ratings agencies are beholden to these issuers in a conflict of interests and that their ratings are not as objective as they ought to be, due to this "pay to play" model.

 In 2015, Standard and Poor's paid $1.5 billion to the U.S. Justice Department, various state governments, and the California Public Employees' Retirement System to settle lawsuits asserting its inaccurate ratings defrauded investors.